marwahaha/quantum-maxcut-reference/README.md

 Note that for both **Quantum Max-Cut** and **EPR Hamiltonian**, product state solutions cannot have approximation ratio higher than $$0.5$$; for example, consider a graph with one edge.

+Proving quantum-hardness-of-approximation would require some quantum variant of a PCP theorem.

-### average-case hardness
+### Average-case hardness

 Note that the Hamiltonians above can be studied in an average-case setting if we randomize the choice of graph; say, from $$\mathbf{G}(n,p)$$ or random $$d$$-regular graphs.
 In this case, we don't know if the optimal value concentrates, or even the right order of magnitude of the optimal value.

 Random families of Hamiltonians *only* have a sense of average-case hardness.
 For the **Wigner GUE** (and sparse variant by [[CDBBT23]](https://arxiv.org/pdf/2302.03394.pdf)), the eigenvalue statistics are known to follow a semicircle law.
 As a result, the sparse variant is "quantumly easy", although they show a quantum circuit lower bound(!)
 A classical hardness result is not known.

 For **Quantum spin glasses**,  [[ES14]](https://arxiv.org/pdf/1407.1552.pdf) describes the eigenvalue statistics (which either have Gaussian tails or follow a semicircle law).
 In the Gaussian case, I don't think the location of the optimal value is known.

 There may be ways to extend recent average-case obstructions from *classical* spin glass theory to these quantum spin glasses.
 Notably, a property of the covariance matrices of nearly-optimal solutions (the *Overlap Gap Property* or (OGP)) obstructs certain algorithms from achieving the optimal solution in the average-case.
-See [Gamarnik21](https://arxiv.org/pdf/2109.14409.pdf) for a survey on the OGP, and the original paper [GS14](https://arxiv.org/pdf/1304.1831.pdf) introducing the concept.
+See [[Gamarnik21]](https://arxiv.org/pdf/2109.14409.pdf) for a survey on the OGP, and the original paper [[GS14]](https://arxiv.org/pdf/1304.1831.pdf) introducing the concept.
 The [spin-glass-reference](https://marwahaha.github.io/spin-glass-reference/) may also have some explainers.
 There are several kinds of OGPs (multi-, ensemble, [branching](https://arxiv.org/pdf/2110.07847.pdf), ...) that have different obstruction strengths, and may obstruct different classes of algorithms.
 See also [[AGK23]](https://arxiv.org/pdf/2304.00643.pdf) as viewing the OGP from the perspective of NLTS.

 Some useful tools here include textbook random matrix theory ideas, like the trace power method and concentration bounds, as well as recent work in proving OGPs for spin glasses.